- Symptoms of kitten constipation

 When to see a veterinarian

-If your kitten is lethargic, reluctant to eat, or vomiting, you need to see a veterinarian.
+If your kitten is lethargic, reluctant to eat, or vomiting, you need to see a veterinarian — this is one of the most important kitten care tips we can share with you.
 Constipation is often associated with dehydration; left untreated, this can be very serious for your kitten.
 Additionally, untreated constipation can permanently stretch your kitten’s colon, making your cat more prone to future bouts of constipation.

 Your veterinarian will begin by performing a thorough physical exam, taking special care to palpate your kitten’s abdomen and feel for signs of feces accumulation.
 A fecal parasite examination may be performed to look for intestinal worms, and abdominal radiographs (x-rays) may be taken to assess the amount of feces present in your kitten’s colon.
 Your veterinarian may also recommend bloodwork or other tests, especially if your kitten appears seriously ill.